zwets/paperrockscissors/README.md

 This repository implements the Paper Rock Scissors exercise according to the original instructions copied below.

-I initially wrote a quick implementation in `bash`, see [bash-prs.sh](bash-prs.sh), then the OO implementation in Java.
+I initially wrote a quick implementation in `bash`, see [bash-prs.sh](bash-prs.sh), then the proper implementation in Java.

 ## Building